 Although ANN is committed to protecting the remaining old-growth and native forest habitats in the Applegate Watershed, federal land managers and particularly the Medford District BLM are working to log off our ancient and old forest legacy.
 Public land timber sales are literally almost continuously being planned in the Applegate Watershed by BLM and Forest Service land managers.

 In response to the continuing threat of industrial logging, ANN has developed a comprehensive timber sale monitoring program.
 This program monitors all public timber sales proposed in the Applegate Watershed.
 We explore, survey, analyze and document proposed timber sale units and potential environmental impacts.
 We then utilize this monitoring data to inform our detailed, site specific public comments, administrative protests, objections, protests, appeals, and public campaigns.

 Yet, we do not just monitor proposed timber sales on public lands.
 We also document the on-the-ground impact of previously implemented public land logging projects with long term monitoring.
 This means that any timber sale that is cut in the Applegate Valley is then used by ANN activists to document negative impacts and compare the actual on-the-ground results of federal land timber sales with the often misleading predictions and analysis in planning documents.
 We often find projects disguised as “restoration” or “fuel reduction” are having the opposite effects and are compromising both fire resilience and ecosystem health for timber production goals.

-Our timber sale monitoring program has proven highly successful.
-We have played a crucial role in canceling damaging timber sale units all across the region and particularly in the Applegate Valley.
+In recent years our timber sale monitoring program has proven highly successful.
+We have played a crucial role in canceling damaging timber sale units or projects all across the region and particularly in the Applegate Valley.
 With your help or a generous donation, we will continue to protect native forest ecosystems in the Applegate Valley